Tim Sale (artist): Personal life and death

 Sale lived in the Seattle metropolitan area.
 On June 13, 2022, Jim Lee announced Sale had been admitted to the hospital with severe health issues.
 Representatives of Sale later confirmed he was in the hospital while asking for privacy.
 Three days later, Sale died on June 16, from kidney failure.
 "He is survived by his mother; his sister, Maggie Sale; and his partner, Susan Bailey."

 Legacy

 DC Comics publisher Jim Lee praised Sale, saying, "Tim Sale was an amazing artist, draftsman and storyteller.
 Beyond the taut chiaroscuro style which became his trademark.
 Tim clearly put a premium on storytelling, clarity and pacing — cherishing emotion above all.
 His stories were beautifully visceral, nuanced and evinced deep humanity.
 Tim simply had no use for surface banality."

 Filmmakers Christopher Nolan and Matt Reeves, both of whom directed Batman films, have cited Batman: The Long Halloween and its sequel, Batman: Dark Victory, as an influence on those films.
 In an interview with the website World of Batman, Christian Bale, who played the character, characterized the "really fantastic imagery" with which Sale rendered those works.
 Commenting on Sale's figurework, Bale stated, "I would kind of imitate those positions."

+The 2023 video game Justice League: Cosmic Chaos was dedicated to his memory along with Gilbert Gottfried, Neal Adams, Alan Grant, George Pérez, and Kevin Conroy, all of whom also died in the same year.